nikhil-01a/515FinalProject/README.md

 ## An example of a difficult issue or bug and how you resolved it

 While working on gron, although the solution was easy but it was a bit tricky in the begininng to figure out why the output wasn't exactly same as the official gron output.
 Later I decided to order the output alphabetically.
-So I just sorted the keys while flattenning the json and that was resolved.
+So I just sorted the keys while flattenning the json and the issue was resolved.

 ## A list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them.
 The three extensions I chose are: